 Regulation 588/17 requires all municipalities to develop Asset Management Plans for their infrastructure assets.
 This regulation also requires municipalities to manage the life cycle costs of its assets and to communicate the service levels for these assets to residents.
-To adhere to this regulation, the City must develop a plan for its core infrastructure assets (water, wastewater, storm
+To adhere to this regulation, the City must develop a plan for its core infrastructure assets (water, wastewater, storm water, road, bridges and culverts) by July 1, 2021 and a plan for all other assets by July 1, 2023.
+A financial plan to fund the activities required to achieve the proposed levels of service for the City's assets is required by July 1, 2024.

-In 2016, KPMG prepared an asset management plan (AMP) and recommended the City consider a strategy that incorporates the following components to address the City's \$3.1 billion of aging infrastructure assets which were at or near the end of their useful lives:
+In 2016, KPMG prepared an asset management plan (AMP) and recommended the City consider a strategy that incorporates the following components to address the City's \$3.1 billion of aging infrastructure assets which were at or near the end of their useful lives.